Rore (lake)

-Rore is a lake in the municipalities of Grimstad and Arendal in Agder county, Norway.
-This lake, which is used as a reservoir, lies mostly in Grimstad.
+Rore is a lake and reservoir in Agder county, Norway.
+This lake lies mostly in Grimstad Municipality, but the northeastern end crosses over into the neighboring Arendal Municipality.
 There is a public beach area at the southern end of the lake, near the village of Roresand.
-The lake is located in the Landvik area, about 3 km from the center of the town of Grimstad.
+The lake is located about 3 km from the center of the town of Grimstad.

-The lake Syndle flows into Rore from the east and Rore is flows out into the river Nidelva at the northern end.
+The lake Syndle flows into Rore from the east and the water from Rore flows out into the river Nidelva at the northern end.
 The 7.76 km2 lake has an elevation of 39 m above sea level.